gretinoxx/my-portfolio/README.md

-# emmariescurrena portfolio
+# emmariescurrena's portfolio

-A page to upload projects
+A page to showcase my projects